|

 diagnosing what might have caused the process to go out of control.

-An example will be used to illustrate how to construct and apply a
+An example will be used to illustrate the construction and application of a

 |